 Virtual hairdresser:

-Holophony is a recording and sound reproduction technique that mimics the way our human ears and brain work.
-Two microphones are placed on each side of a head-manikin, stack at the level of the ears.
+Holophony is a sound recording and reproduction technique that mimics the way our human ears and brain work.
+Two microphones are placed on each side of a mannequin head, right at the level of the ears.

-This way they record the sound in relief, as we naturally do with both ears.
-The distance between the ears and the speed of sound propagation create a tiny gap: interpreted by our brain, this is what allows us to distinguish whether a sound is coming from the right or the left, whether it is coming closer or further away...
+They record the sound in relief, as we do naturally with our two ears.
+The distance between the ears and the speed of propagation of the sound create a tiny shift: interpreted by our brain, this is what allows us to distinguish if a sound comes from the right or from the left, if it comes closer or further away...

-The holophony recreates this shift, our brain does the rest and we really feel like we are at the heart of the stage listening to the sounds thus recorded.
+The holophony recreates this gap, our brain does the rest and we really have the impression to be in the heart of the scene by listening to the sounds thus recorded.

-Listen again to the little pedagogical sketch of the virtual hairdresser.
+Listen again to the little educational sketch of the virtual hairdresser.
 It's really the most striking!

-Personally, I love being surrounded by the sound of the waves, as if I were on a rock facing the ocean, while I'm sitting on my couch.
-If it's not an invitation to travel, that ...
+Personally, I love being surrounded by the sound of the waves, as if I were on a rock facing the ocean, while sitting on my sofa.
+If that's not an invitation to travel, that is...

 😉

 PS.
-A big thank you to Yves Harmide, who made me discover this link.
+Many thanks to Yves Harmide, who made me discover this link.